anIcedAntFA/khoihaicode/javascript/variables.md

 - Use `let` if you know the variable needs to be reassigned later in its scope (e.g., loop counters, variables whose value is updated based on conditions).

 [tdz]: https://feddi.com

+please help me convert this content into english but in summary, I want to learn javascript and take note under syntax markdown, give me the raw Markdown source code that I can easily copy paste to my file you could modify, add more, update content and give more examples difference content above